chaos-mesh/rfcs/text/2021-09-09-physical-machine-auth.md

 The following certificates are required:

-- CA certificate: generated when deploying `Chaos Mesh` with `helm` or `instal.sh`, and saved in the secret named `chaos-mesh-controller-manager-client-certs` (and on each physical machine)
+- CA certificate: generated when deploying `Chaos Mesh` with `helm` or `install.sh`, and saved in the secret named `chaos-mesh-controller-manager-client-certs` (and on each physical machine)
 - certificate of chaos-controller-manager side: generated when deploying `Chaos Mesh` with `helm` or `install.sh`, and saved in the secret named